-In Ayutthaya, the formal royal capital, located just north of Bangkok, we had them while visiting a local Thai-Chinese market called San Chao Thong Market.
+In Ayutthaya, the formal royal capital located just north of Bangkok, we first had them while exploring the area and local specialties.

 We stopped at a stall where a lady had been making them for over 50 years.
 This particular vendor makes her coconut cakes “purple” using a local plant for natural coloring.

 Outside of Ayutthaya, you’ll find similar desserts called Khanom Krok, or coconut griddle cakes.